 There’s infectious poppy material like ‘Your Kiss Is Sweet’ and Spinnin’ And Spinnin”.
 ‘Cause We’ve Ended As Lovers’ is delicate, while ‘Universal Sound of the World’ sounds huge.
 ‘Just A Little Piece Of You’ is reminiscent of the subtle, hooky material on Wonder’s Fullfillingness’ Last Finale, while ‘I Wanna Be By Your Side’ is a beautiful duet between The Spinners’ G.C.
 Cameron and Syreeta.

-If you’re a Stevie Wonder fan, Stevie Wonder presents Syreeta is essential listening.
+If you’re a Stevie Wonder fan, Stevie Wonder presents Syreeta is essential listening, a fascinating appendix to his own work.

 Fulfillingness’ First Finale